kayateia/lifestream-node-server/API.md

 }
 ```

+#### Failure conditions

+- Image could not be read from disk.
+- Image could not be scaled as requested.
+- User does not have permission to view the image.

 ### PUT api/image/:imageid/comment

 Sets a descriptive comment for the specified image.
 Any existing comment on the same image will be replaced.
 The comment may be blank.